Qerbz/progsik/README.md

 - `docker-compose up --build`

 This might take a little while, and the frontend build takes additional time, a minute or so.
-If the page shows "502 Bad Gateway", then one must wait untill docker completes "Creating an optimized production build...".
+If the page shows "502 Bad Gateway", then one must wait until docker completes "Creating an optimized production build...".
 This also holds when deploying with Gitlab Runner.
 The application will eventually run on http://localhost:21XXX/ (XXX = GroupID).

 #### **Gitlab Runner (CODE DELIVERY)**